Healthy Homes Assessment Island Bay

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to make sure that their Island Bay rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be fully certified by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to make sure their Island Bay rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals are required to be completely compliant by 1 July 2024.

-We will evaluate your rental property to check whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we will advise you or your property manager about the tasks needed to be completed. needs to be done and offer an evaluation report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager about the work which requirements to be completed and offer an evaluation report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 plus additional healthier homes relevant fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes related fines.

-We’re fully independent assessors of rental property, and are completely qualified to assess both Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, and are fully certified to evaluate both Healthy Homes and Homefit.

 Call Now (04) 280 6790